 Rae West began her career as a graphic designer based in Sydney, developing an eye for composition and design.
 Rae eventually returned to New Zealand and moved toward fine art, following in the footsteps of her grandmother who she had watched as a child painting and creating.
-Rae experimented with painting as well as pottery, quickly developing a distinct style.
-She was soon showcasing the work she produced from her own studio/gallery near the sea just outside Napier.
+Rae experimented with resin and inks and quickly developed a distinct style.

 Her works pulse with the kinetic freedom of fluidity and light.

 She uses multiple veils of pigment, resin and ink, which blend and react against each other creating beautiful forms and textures.
 The end results are spontaneous, subconscious, and sensual.

 She is based just outside Napier, in a sea-side village called Haumoana.
 Visitors are always welcome.

 Review from Black Door Gallery - January 2020.